What Is 1:2 Leverage?

 When you are leverage trading with 1:2 leverage, it means that you borrow twice the amount of money that you have deposited in your trading account.

-With a 1:2 leverage ratio, it means that your profits and losses are increased by 100% as well as your leveraged trading fees.
+With a 1:2 ratio, it means that your profits and losses are increased by 100% as well as your trading fees where the fees and the losses compound risk twice as fast.

 This happens because your 2x leveraged position is built by 50% of your margin capital and 50% borrowed money.